Can I Freeze Coffee Creamer?

 Make sure to label the date clearly.
 You can then make sure that the product is used within the recommended period.

-Labeling the product is also useful if freezing several containers of creamer.
+Labeling the product is also useful if you are freezing several containers of creamer.
 This will ensure adequate product rotation – using the oldest product first.

 Freeze Small Portions Of Creamer